Do be sure to bring your miniskirt if you have great legs as that’s the main criterion men use for deciding who to dance with.

 On Wednesday evenings and Sunday afternoons when the weather is good, the spot for dancing is the free outdoor milonga at Monbijoux, next to the river with a gorgeous view of Museum Island.
-This is a beautiful 10-minute walk from the Studio.
-There’s a bar, and pizza, but bring tough old shoes because the plywood-composite will destroy your them.
+There’s a bar, and pizza, but bring tough old shoes because the plywood-composite will destroy eat your good ones.
 A shoe with a fairly hard (more plastic than rubber) sole is perfect on this surface.
 Also bring something to bind or lock your bag to the furniture as it’s a public area.

 On Sundays you may also want to visit Tangoloft, “the most beautiful milonga in the world” according to Eugenia Parrilla.
 B